timlandolt/timlandolt/README.md

 ---

 I started programming by coding Minecraft plugins in Java when I was 14.
 From there on, I have looked into various fields.
 At the moment, my focus lies in web development because it's our current main focus in school.
-In my free time, I'm still very passionate about OOP and currently deepening my knowledge of Kotlin.
+In my free time, I'm still very passionate about OOP and am currently deepening my knowledge of Kotlin.
+I really like to invest a lot of time in making good-looking designs, clean architectures, and writing readable and concise code.

 📍 Basel, Switzerland<br>
 🏫 Informatikmittelschule Basel (Computer Science School)<br>